Breeds Category IconBreeds

 Long Haired German Shepherd Competing

-Guidelines are very strict when it comes to competition dogs.
+Guidelines are stringent when it comes to competition dogs.

 Color during competition does matter when showing off your dog.
-Multiple colors aren’t allowed in most competitions including pure white, solid blue, fawn, pure red and spotted black and white as previously mentioned.
-Some colors such as gray, liver, light blue, and panda are deemed faulty by major kennels, but not always.
+Multiple colors aren’t allowed in most competitions, including pure white, solid blue, fawn, pure red, and spotted black and white.
+Some colors, such as gray, liver, light blue, and panda, are deemed faulty by major kennels, but not always.

 The long-haired variant has had a long history of being banned and reinstated.
-If you want to show off your long-haired beauty, it better have an undercoat, or else they won’t be accepted.
+If you want to show off your long-haired beauty, they must have an undercoat, or they won’t be accepted.
 Black and tan, black and cream, black and silver, red and black, black and red, black, sable, dark sable, black sable, and bi-color/bi-black are all accepted color variants, so finding the proper color is the least of your worries.

 They are often overlooked at dog shows in favor of the classic breed look: black and cream.
 This doesn’t mean that these dogs are bad in competition.
 It is more likely that the association with the breed is stronger with the tan or sable color scheme.
-If you want a show dog, I would recommend passing up the long-haired variant.
-You should only be looking for the short to medium haired version.
+I recommend passing up the long-haired variant if you want a show dog.
+You should only be looking for the short to medium-haired version.

 Grooming & Living Conditions